How to Service Connect Head Injury Claims

 Your chances of winning a VA disability appeal depend solely upon your evidence and your conditions.
 The VA disability appeal success rate isn’t as white and black as you would believe.
 We have seen claims denied for many, many strange reasons.
 The most common reason for a denial we see at our firm is that a free veterans service botched the rules of evidence, rules of law, and didn’t provide any kind of logical argument.
 You wouldn’t believe how many claims we have examined from free veterans services that would have been malpractice had the VSO been an attorney.
 For example, only 27.26% of the appeals the DAV files end up being approved before going to the remand stage.

 We can’t stress how important obtaining a competent, skilled, and knowledgeable attorney can be for your appeal.
 This is especially true for complicated claims with lots of conditions or TDIU benefits.
 The free veterans services may be fine for a simple appeal of tinnitus or single-issue claim.
 We believe the problem with free VSOs is that many of them tell you they do the exact same thing as a lawyer.
 What they don’t tell you is that they may not have resources to hire doctors to obtain medical reports.
 They may not have the resources to write detailed briefs, research legal precedent, develop a case plan and strategy, etc. – you get the drift.
-VA disability appeals are complicated, especially if the claim involves a decades old brain injury.
-There are so many more steps to a VA disability appeal than just filing out some forms like many VSOs will have you believe.
+VA disability appeals are complicated, especially if the claim involves a decades-old brain injury.
+There are so many more steps to a VA disability appeal than just filling out some forms like many VSOs will have you believe.

 TBI VA Disability Ratings & Individual Unemployability